-Physical therapy services must be for the purpose of aiding in the Rehabilitation of normal physical function lost due to a covered Accident, injury or surgical procedure.
-Physical therapy is also covered for the treatment of Autism Spectrum Disorder.
+Physical therapy services must be for the purpose of aiding in the Rehabilitation of normal physical function lost due to a covered accident, injury or surgical procedure.
+Physical therapy is also covered for the treatment of Autism Spectrum Disorder and Down syndrome.

-Payment for physical and Massage Therapy is limited to a combined maximum of 4 treatments per day, not to exceed 21 treatment days during any six-month period, counting backwards from the date of each treatment.
-This maximum applies to all out-patient physical and massage therapy treatments, regardless of location of service.
+Payment for physical and massage Therapy is limited to a combined maximum of 4 treatments per day, not to exceed 21 treatment days during any sixmonth period, counting backwards from the date of each treatment.
+This maximum applies to all outpatient physical and massage therapy treatments, regardless of location of service.

-Massage Therapy requires a Physician's, Advanced Registered Nurse Practitioner's, or Physical Therapist's prescription noting medical necessity and specifying the number of treatments required, however, not to exceed the physical and Massage Therapy maximum noted above.
-Massage Therapy may be provided by a Physician, a chiropractor, a licensed Physical Therapist or licensed Massage Therapist.
-Physical therapy may be provided by a Physician, chiropractor, or a licensed Physical Therapist.
+Massage Therapy requires a physician's, Advanced Practice Registered Nurse's, or Physical Therapist's prescription noting medical necessity and specifying the number of treatments required, however, not to exceed the physical and massage Therapy maximum noted above.
+Massage Therapy may be provided by a physician, a chiropractor, a licensed physical Therapist or licensed massage Therapist.
+Physical therapy may be provided by a physician, chiropractor, or a licensed physical Therapist.

-Physician services
+Physician Services

-Physician office visits for services, related to disease, Illness, injury, Accident and preventive care may be covered.
+Physician office visits for services, related to disease, Illness, injury, accident and preventive care may be covered.